 Rydberg atoms are becoming promising platform for electric field measurements.
-They are special because their valence electron is in a highly excited energy state and thus has the orbit with large radius and, correspondingly, dipole moment.
+They are special because their valence electron is in a highly excited energy state and thus has the orbit with large radius and therfore have a large polarizability.
 This makes such electrons very sensitive to electric fields that changes their energy.
 Since such energy changes can be detected in real time using laser excitation, one can determine the value of the electric field by monitoring the optical field transmission.
 Given that atoms are the same everywhere, measurements based on Rydberg atoms are absolute and there is no worry that an atom based standard for measurement will change like an classical standard will over time.
 That makes Rydberg atoms promising tools for accurate measurements.

 Electromagnetically induced transparency (EIT) is a well studied and known phenonena.
 In Rydberg atoms two lasers in a ladder configurations are needed to connect a ground state |g ⟩ and a highly excited Rydberg state |r ⟩ through an intermediate excited state |e ⟩.
 The ground and excited state are linked by a 780 nm red laser, and the excited and Rydberg states are linked by a 480 nm blue laser.
 When the laser frequency is on resonence with both transitions, the atoms are in a superpositon of the ground and Rydberg states known as a dark state.
 In this case the optical absorption is reduced.
 If the frequency of one of the lasers is swept, a relatively narrow EIT resonance is observed.
 The position of this resonance depends on exact Rydberg level energy, and sensitive to the electric field.